a/e ProNet David W Lakamp AIA Scholarship

 AIA Eastern Pennsylvania

 AIA Eastern Pennsylvania is calling for student of architecture applicant candidates from the 7 NAAB accredited Pennsylvania academic institutions for the chance to be awarded of one of two $1,000 scholarships.
-Fill out the 2016 Scholarship Application due August 5 2016.
+Applications generally due in August - check the webpage.

 - The candidate must maintain legal residence within one of the following AIA Eastern Pennsylvania counties:· Berks· Carbon· Lehigh· Monroe· Northampton· Schuylkill